Gluten-Free Corn Dogs

 • Gluten-Free Flour I used Bob’s Red Mill 1-to-1 Gluten-Free Baking Flour for this recipe just because I had it on hand, but any multipurpose gluten-free flour blend should work for this recipe.

-• Neutral oil for frying – Canola or vegetable oil works best for high heat.
-You could also do avocado oil, if you prefer, it’s just more expensive.
+• Neutral Oil for Frying – Canola or vegetable oil works best for high heat.
+You could also do avocado oil, if you prefer.
+It’s just more expensive.
+You need 2 to 3 inches in a Dutch oven or heavy pot.

 Recipe FAQs